ProstoChel/BetterJoy/readme/ReadmeLast.txt

 -Optimized control
 -Fire screen counter changings (it keeps screen alive)

+040318 23:16
+New feature:
+ChargeTemp Protection
+You can set in settings/expert/MAX/ChT max temp when mod is charging.
+If device become hotter that ChT, it just stops charge until device became colder.
+It protects you li-ion battery and your mod.
+Default settings: 50°C
+Also, there is some changes in charging screen, but it's a little glitchy, I am little lazy.
+Not it shows every battery percent.
+I wanna make clock too.

 220218 0:29
 You don't need to press 3 keys to rotate screen/swap keys, just use 2 buttons -+ to make it 0.4 sec - key (un)lock